joelluijmes/fat/README.md

 # FAT

 This repository contains an *ANSI C* fat driver which can be found in the fat directory.
-There are some other demo projects as well:
+There are some other demo projects (in C++, it is just dumping random data to the cout) as well:

  - **clusterdumper**: Follows a cluster chain and prints it on the screen
  - **fatdumper**: Prints some bootsector info and the root directory